Skip to content

 Staff visited sites to confirm with Elders and Traditional Owners which vehicles were to be removed.
 Once this negotiation was completed each vehicle to be removed was sprayed with a red cross.
 If no claims of ownership were received by the community representatives after a time of about 3-4 weeks, vehicles were removed.
 Following pickup, most vehicles were delivered to Shire waste centres at Kununurra and Wyndham.
 Due to the distance associated with a few of the outstations, some vehicles were relocated to community waste sites.

-Overall the project was deemed highly successful, and there have been community enquiry about similar projects being undertaken at Halls Creek.
+Overall the project was deemed highly successful and there have been community enquiries about similar projects being undertaken at Halls Creek.
 Shire estimates indicated a possible 700 plus vehicles which need removal.
 The opportunity therefore exists to engage in this undertaking again.

-Abstract adapted from the East Kimberley Community Development Employment Projects and the Department of Environment and Conservation Waste Authority
+Abstract adapted from the East Kimberley Community Development Employment Projects and the Department of Environment Regulation Waste Authority

 168 St Georges Terrace